Garvit48/powstik_app/README.md

         - To checkout, click on the "Checkout" button in the top right corner of the page.

+        - You can only view teh checkout page if you have some items in your cart.

         - On the checkout screen, you will be shown a summary of your purchase.

         - Once you click on checkout, the payment will be completed and your cart will be emptied adn you will be redirected to the Ecommerce/Browse page.